ARTISTIC DIRECTORS

 TRYPTYCH CONCERT AND OPERA

 Brampton, Ontario born Edward Franko has distinguished himself as one of Canada's most energetic and experienced stage directors.
 His career has also included stints as producer, artistic director, educator, actor and lyric tenor.
 Mr. Franko has been hailed for his vivid imagination and his unique interpretations of theatre, traditional and contemporary opera and musical theatre.
-He has developed a large operatic directing repertoire while working with Opera Anonymous, TrypTych, Opera York, Opera Mississauga, and many others.
-His innovative stagings have included successful productions of Menotti's The Consul, Menotti's The Medium, Stravinsky's The Rake's Progress; Puccini's Il Tabarro, Mozart's Cosi Fan Tutte and Puccini's La Boheme.
+He has developed a large operatic directing repertoire while working with Opera Anonymous, TrypTych, Opera York, Opera Mississauga, Westben Arts Festival Theatre and many others.
+His innovative stagings have included successful productions of Menotti's The Consul, Menotti's The Medium, Stravinsky's The Rake's Progress; Puccini's Il Tabarro, Mozart's Cosi Fan Tutte, Fiddler on the Roof and Puccini's La Boheme.

-Most recently, he made his successful European directorial debut with his original production of Frid's The Diary of Anne Frank at the Three Rings Festival in Prague, Czech Republic.
-As well, he stage directed Britten's The Beggar's Opera as part of the inaugural Summer Opera School in Chichester, Great Britain.
+He made his successful European directorial debut with his original production of Frid's The Diary of Anne Frank at the Three Rings Festival in Prague, Czech Republic.
+As well, he stage directed Britten's The Beggar's Opera as part of the Summer Opera School in Chichester, Great Britain.

-One of Mr. Franko's latest projects has been the Toronto International Chamber Music Festival, which made its debut in the summer of 2003, returned in 2004 and 2006..
-As producer, director and performer, he, along with his partners Lenard Whiting and William Shookhoff, have laid the groundwork for an annual music event of international stature.
+He helped spearhead the Toronto International Chamber Music Festival, which made its debut in the summer of 2003, returned in 2004 and 2006.
+As producer, director and performer, he, along with his partners Lenard Whiting and William Shookhoff, presented a series of original programs featuring artists from Australia, Austria, Germany, United States, Canada and England.

 LENARD WHITING